XHMM/dom-crud/README.md

 ## Usage
 ### c(create)
-You can pass any valid attributes when creating a dom, two ways are allowed:
+You can pass any valid attributes when creating a dom:
 ```js
 // pass many strings
 const $input = cdom('input',